-Following are the some of the statutes related to the grand jury in Louisiana.
-If you face a grand jury subpoena, or receive a ‘target' letter that you are a target of a grand jury proceeding, or indictment by grand jury; be sure to hire an attorney that has experience in working through this stage of the criminal justice process.
-You have rights, even though limited, in these proceedings, and your attorney should fight before giving up those rights.
+If you receive a grand jury subpoena, a ‘target' letter that you are a target of a grand jury proceeding or an indictment by a grand jury, it is in your best interest to hire an attorney with experience working through this stage of the criminal justice process.
+You have rights, even though limited in these proceedings, and your attorney should fight on your behalf before giving up those rights.

-We here at The Ambeau Law Firm would be happy to sit with you and let you know what to expect and talk about what role we play in this process.
-The warning above may be applicable to you in a grand jury witness subpoena as well, you must consider consulting an attorney before making a decision to talk to law enforcement.
+The Ambeau Law Firm is happy to sit with you and let you know what to expect and our role in this process.
+The warning above may apply to you in a grand jury witness subpoena as well, you must consider consulting an attorney before making a decision to talk to law enforcement.

 La.
 C.Cr.P. art.
 431 – Oath of Grand Jury